Insight: Missed warnings - How watchdogs failed to spot $2 billion PNB fraud

 A Nov.
 25, 2016 letter from the RBI listed what it described as problems that banks reported after receiving the August communication - a number of which were to show up in the Punjab National case.

-Several Indian state-run banks had followed a“decentralized set up for SWIFT”, meaning that multiple branches and, as a result,“significantly higher number of users” had access to sending money across the global network.
+Several Indian state-run banks had followed a “decentralized set up for SWIFT”, meaning that multiple branches and, as a result, “significantly higher number of users” had access to sending money across the global network.

-In some cases, the RBI said, that meant more than 1,000 people being able to log on, which“exposed the bank to heightened risk of fraudulent activities”.
+In some cases, the RBI said, that meant more than 1,000 people being able to log on, which “exposed the bank to heightened risk of fraudulent activities”.

-Several banks, the RBI wrote, had“no/little audit oversight on the SWIFT framework despite significant financial ramifications”.
+Several banks, the RBI wrote, had “no/little audit oversight on the SWIFT framework despite significant financial ramifications”.

 Last month, after the fraud was discovered, the reserve bank set a April 30 deadline for integrating banks’ internal software and SWIFT.